RubenPants/RobotSimulator2D/README.md

 ## TODO

+* Possible to set maximum number of species?
 * Test all of the fitness-functions!
 * [x,y] vs [col, row] in maze --> confusion?
 * Novelty not in crows-flight? (do intersection with walls! i.e. find reachable neighbours, the k-NN on those)